exo-docker/wordpress/README.md

 * themes/* : sources of the themes to install
 * plugins.lst : list of official plugins to install
 * themes.lst : list of official themes to install
-* languages.lst : list of languages to install.
+* languages.lst : list of languages to install. (since 1.1.10)

 ## plugins.lst and themes.lst files format